EvictionLab/eviction-lab-website/content/updates/research/assessing-state-eviction-prevention-policies-in-response-to-covid-19/index.md

 <br/>
 <br/>

 <h3 class="d-inline">Second,</h3> <p class="d-inline"> some moratoria lasted a lot longer than others.
 The earliest eviction moratorium went into effect on March 13, 2020, and some remained in effect as of March 13, 2021.
 The typical length of a moratorium was 144 days.
 The longest moratorium during the first year of the pandemic was issued by the Washington, DC Superior Court and later extended by the DC Council.
 It went into effect on March 15, 2020 and was still in place at the end of the study period (363 days).
 The shortest moratorium was issued by the North Dakota State Supreme Court and was in effect for only 27 days.
-In Figure 1 we plot the presence and overall duration of protections in each state and D.C. </p>
+In Figure 1 we plot the presence and overall duration of protections in each state and D.C.<sup>1</sup>  </p>

 <br/>
 <br/>